adasomg/the-missing-clojure-intro/README.md

  Usage: java [options] <mainclass> [args...]
             (to execute a class)
 ...
-# but this didn't do anything, we have to indicade a class <mainclass> to run
+# but this didn't do anything, we have to indicate a class <mainclass> to run

  PS C:\Users\adas\clojure> java -cp clojure.jar clojure.main
  Clojure 1.8.0